-Assumption College Library received two notable donations from the Union Saint-Jean-Baptiste of Woonsocket, Rhode Island.
+Assumption University Library received two notable donations from the Union Saint-Jean-Baptiste of Woonsocket, Rhode Island.
 The first was the Mallet Library Collection.
 This book collection is a unique and fascinating collection of 18th, 19th, and early 20th-century works on French Canadians, Franco-Americans, and Native Americans**.
 These materials comprised the personal library of Major Edmond Mallet (1842-1907), a Franco-American Civil War veteran from Oswego, N.Y., who served as Inspector General for Indian Affairs under President Grover Cleveland.

 The second donation was Major Mallet’s personal papers, including a group of photographs and papers from the late 1800s regarding life of American Indian children and adults who lived on Indian agencies and at missionary schools in Indian Territory.
 These resources were collected by Major Mallet while he was working as Indian Agent at Tulalip Agency in Washington Territory from 1876-1877.
 Mallet was later appointed Indian Inspector and Special Disbursing Agent in the summer of 1888 by President Grover Cleveland.
 As Inspector, Major Mallet visited and reported on conditions at one dozen Indian agencies and schools in the Dakota Territory, Oklahoma, and Nebraska.
 The majority of the photographs and documents in this collection are taken at the agencies and schools.
 Tribes include Tulalip, Cheyenne, Arapahoe, Genoa, Yankton Sioux and Rosebud.
 The materials are comprised of over 70 photographs and over 300 pages of documents.
 These documents include correspondence, agency documents and American Indian employment records.